Why Are Kinship Placements Important For A Child?

 Minimizes trauma

 Having a child placed with relatives can decrease the amount of trauma a child endures from being removed.
 When a child is removed from their home, they lose so much of themselves.
-They are uprooted from their parents, house, siblings, friends, school, pets, routine, etc.
+They are uprooted from their parents, homes, siblings, friends, schools, pets, and routines.

 Suppose a child is placed with a family member.
-In that case, it not only diminishes this loss but also provides a better chance for sibling sets to stay together.
+In that case, it not only reduces this loss but also increases the likelihood that sibling sets will stay together.
 Furthermore, relatives usually live in the same neighborhood, allowing consistent care to include the same school, community, and routine.
 This also provides the child with the comfort of living with someone they know and strengthening an already established relationship.

 Improves children’s well-being